RetroDECK/ES-DE/FAQ.md

 ## What is the relationship between ES-DE and EmuDeck?

-[EmuDeck](http://www.emudeck.com) is an installer that installs ES-DE and a number of emulators.
-There is no relationship between the two projects apart from this, and it's generally not recommended to use EmuDeck as this will lead to a non-standard installation.
-There are few tangible benefits to using EmuDeck over a manual installation apart from some convenience for the initial setup.
+EmuDeck is an installer that installs ES-DE and a number of emulators.
+There is no relationship between the two projects apart from this, and it's not recommended to use EmuDeck as this will lead to a non-standard installation and can cause a lot of other issues as well.
 Instead it's recommended to setup your emulators manually which will allow you to configure everything exactly to your liking.
-That is also a fun and interesting experience.

 ## What game systems/platforms and emulators are supported by ES-DE?